 A look to the future, however, suggests that the manufacturing of cellulose-based textile fibres, in particular, could soon be viewed in an environmentally more positive light.
-Through the use of extensive R&D, innovative chemicals (solvents), improved ‘closed-loop’ manufacturing methods, and new processing technologies, there is now the belief that future wood-based textile fibres could substantially reduce the environmental impact of regenerative cellulose fibre production - and create more sustainable textile industry.
+Through the use of extensive R&D, innovative chemicals (solvents), improved ‘closed-loop’ manufacturing methods, and new processing technologies, there is now the belief that future wood-based sustainable textile fibres could substantially reduce the environmental impact of regenerative cellulose fibre production - and create more sustainable textile industry.

 THE BIRTH OF SPRING